Big Daddy (1999 film): Plot

-One year later, Sonny has completely turned his life around: he is a successful lawyer, is married to Layla, and they have a child of their own.
-Sonny is given a surprise birthday party at a Hooters, attended by his friends, including Julian, who is happy in his new family with Kevin and Corinne (and often meets up with Sonny for activities, such as basketball).
-Sonny then encounters Vanessa working there as a waitress with Sid working as a cook, revealing that his "five-year plan" did not go as she had hoped.
-Everyone but a frustrated Vanessa celebrates Sonny's birthday.
+One year later, Sonny has completely turned his life around.
+He is a successful lawyer, is married to Layla, and they now have a child of their own.
+Sonny is given a surprise birthday party at Hooters by his friends with Kevin, Corinne, Nazo, and Julian in attendance.
+He is then surprised to see Vanessa working there as a waitress with Sid working as a cook, revealing that his "five-year plan" did not go as she had hoped.